Australian-Imaging-Service/charts/docs/Charts/Operations/Docker-Swarm-with-XNAT.md

 ```
 Certificate Path: /usr/local/tomcat/certs
 ```
 Access from the Docker Swarm to the XNAT shared filesystem - at a minimum Archive and build.
-The AIS Helm chart doesn't have /data/xnat/build setup by default but without this Docker Swarm can write the temporaray files it needs and fails.
+The AIS Helm chart doesn't have /data/xnat/build setup by default but without this Docker Swarm can't write the temporaray files it needs and fails.

 ### Setup DNS and external certificates